Click on the links below to jump to the section you are interested in.

 The Leadership Growth Program (LGP) develops current and future leaders at The University of Texas.
 Participants undergo extensive professional development based on an evolving curriculum of leadership principles, theory, and concepts.

-This program is currently limited to the Facilities and Administrative Services portfolio.
+This program is currently limited to the Financial and Administrative Services portfolio.
 All participants must be full-time employees for at least 12 months within FAS.
 The program runs from January to July, meeting weekly for 2-hour sessions.

 Founded by Dr. Elida Lee ten years ago, LGP has helped over fifty people grow into effective leaders at the university.
 The projects that participants developed and implemented have in many cases made significant positive impacts on how we do business at UT.